formabble/releases/docs/docs/shards/shards/UI/GetClipboard.md

 </div>

-Retrieves the current system clipboard contents.
+This shard retrieves the current system clipboard contents.

 ## Details